erinmaus/nomicon/README.md

 * `Nomicon.Story:canContinue()`: Returns true if the story can continue; false otherwise.

-* `Nomicon.Story:continue()`: Continues the story.
+* `Nomicon.Story:continue(yield = true)`: Continues the story.
 Returns the current line of text and the tags associated with the that line of text.
+If `yield` is true, then the story will yield nothing after each "step" (execution cycle: get next instruction, advance pointer, check if done).
+Until this method returns, any mutations on `Nomicon.Story` are not allowed.
+This includes, but is not necessarily limited to:
+  * Setting a global variable or listening for a global variable
+  * Binding an external function
+  *

 * `Nomicon.Story:hasChoices()`: Returns true if there is at least one choice available, false otherwise.
 This includes **unselectable** choices.
 If you only want to manage visible and selectable choices, see `Nomicon.ChoiceList`.